 Children have two weekly PE lessons taught by their class teachers.
 There are also a number of extra-curricular sports clubs which take place during the year.

 Children in Year 3 all learn to play an instrument through the County's Wider Opportunities scheme and this is taught weekly for half the year.
-Other instrumental tuition also takes place for all children who wish to learn an instrument.

 We are also able to offer instrument tuition to children in Years 4, 5 and 6.
 These lessons are charged for but financial support is available to families entitled to Free School Meals through the pupil premium.